Notes to photographs

 Sri Chinmoy offers a moment of silent meditation before beginning his Peace Concert at the Kyoto Conference Centre on 19 December 1996.
 This concert was part of a series of fifty Peace Concerts which Sri Chinmoy has dedicated to the 50th Anniversary of India’s independence.
 He inaugurated the series on 23 November 1996 with a concert at the headquarters of Bharatiya Vidya Bhavan (USA) in New York.
 Sri Chinmoy’s second concert, on 25 November 1996, was held at the United Nations in New York.
 His goal is to offer his 50th and final concert of the series on 15 August 1997, the date that India’s independence was finally won fifty years ago.

-The supreme significance of this year for India is further enhanced by the face that it is the Birth Centenary of one of her most beloved sons Netaji Subhas Chandra Bose.
+The supreme significance of this year for India is further enhanced by the fact that it is the Birth Centenary of one of her most beloved sons Netaji Subhas Chandra Bose.
 Sri Chinmoy became inspired to write this book as his humble offering for these two celebrations which have been linked from Above for all Eternity.